espruino/EspruinoTools/README.md

 While [EspruinoTools](http://www.github.com/espruino/EspruinoTools) has been in use in the Web IDE for a while, the command-line tool still needs a lot of work.

+Main things that need attention at the moment are:

+* The local filesystem should be checked for modules that are referenced from Espruino's code, maybe `modules` folder to avoid confusion with node.
+* Remove usage of `console.log` and replace it with something else that can be easily disabled when used as a module
+* Proper 'terminal mode' where you can interact with Espruino directly from the command-line

+Cool stuff would be:

+* Add a command-line option (`-w`?) to watch a file and re-upload it when it has changed
+* Add an option to expose the serial connection via WebSockets.
+Something [like the online Web IDE](http://espruino.github.io/EspruinoWebIDE/) could the communicate directly.
+* Support for Nordic UART via [bleat](https://www.npmjs.com/package/bleat)
+* Support for [using the Espruino JS->C compiler](https://github.com/gfwilliams/EspruinoCompiler) offline, if `arm-node-eabi-gcc` is installed.

 Contributing